The Struggle Is Real: Which Mass Alert System Can Reach the Most People?

-This week I read an article about Canada’s struggle to unify its emergency alert system.
-Major Canadian cities frequently use differing systems and often those systems are unintegrated, causing the mass alert system to be inefficient and even dangerous with its omissions.
-As the author put it, “…the audiences for those warning are often scattered across a vast region, and the organizations that broadcast them can differ as much as the methods they use to communicate.”
+This week, an article about Canada’s struggle to unify its emergency alert system circulated around the AlertMedia office.
+Major Canadian cities frequently use different systems and often those systems are unintegrated, causing the mass alert system to be inefficient and even dangerous with its omissions.
+As the author put it, “…the audiences for those warnings are often scattered across a vast region, and the organizations that broadcast them can differ as much as the methods they use to communicate.”

 An Integrated Approach

 Canada and other countries are no different from the companies within them – how do you integrate communication systems so they can be equally and simultaneously leveraged in the event of an emergency or a critical event?
 Just as a government is committed to serve and protect its people, companies are obligated to do the same for their employees.
 Employees are counting on it, yet there is plenty of evidence few organizations have figured out the best way to go about it.

 Many of the world’s largest countries, including the U.S., Canada, and Australia, have implemented a Wireless Public Alerting System (WPAS), enabling emergency alerts to be sent to all mobile devices within a cellular tower coverage that is affected by an incident.
 This is akin to an organization sending an alert to mobile phones of employees in a particular geographic location that may be in danger or need critical information delivered quickly.
 Sounds great until you realize not everyone may have cell coverage.
 What about those employees in more remote locations or those in a cell coverage “hole?”

 To combat this, many organizations and municipalities are finding additional means of communication.
 Other methods for citizens to obtain critical information and alerts sometimes require pre-registration or opt-in requirements, such as to receive text or email notifications.
 Residents often decline such invitations, if in fact they even know of the opportunity.